crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 * A description of what crowdsourcing platform you used, a description of the selection criteria you used for workers, how much you paid, and how you decided to reject workers (if applicable).
 You should also give a pointer to your task design, which can be in a separate document.
 * An analysis of your results, and a comparison to the findings of the original paper.

-You will submit your final report and your other materials via turnin, and you will need to answer a few questions on [this questionnaire](https://docs.google.com/forms/d/1tlU99Go83JyT9_w2DHun6CnQ0FQoVsrAaAdEzUrRIIc/viewform).
+You will submit your final report and your other materials via Gradescope.
+Your report should be titled *report.pdf* and your other deliverables should be in a zip file titled *deliverables*.

-Like before, please turn in your files using turnin:

-<code>$ turnin -c nets213 -p replicate-science -v deliverables/*</code>

-Or if you are only submitting the report without supplementary materials:

-<code>$ turnin -c nets213 -p replicate-science -v report.md</code>

-Note that turnin only keeps the most recent work that you have sent it, so if you are submitting supplementary documents, they need to be in a directory with your primary report.

 <div class="panel panel-danger" id="rubric">
 <div class="panel-heading" markdown="1">